sriramdasbalaji/VSTS-DevOps-Labs/selenium/readme.md

 ## Overview
 <a href="http://www.seleniumhq.org/">
 Selenium</a> is a portable open source software-testing framework for web applications.
-It has the capability to operate on almost every Operating System.
-It supports all modern browsers and multiple languages such as .NET (C#), Java.
+It has the capability to operate on almost every operating system.
+It supports all modern browsers and multiple languages including .NET (C#), Java.

-In this lab, you will learn how to run selenium testcases on a C# web application as part of the VSTS Continuous Delivery pipeline.
+In this lab, you will learn how to execute selenium testcases on a C# web application as part of the VSTS Continuous Delivery pipeline.

-If you are not familiar with UI Automation using Selenium Tests [click here](https://almvm.azurewebsites.net/labs/vsts/selenium/) to get started.
+If you are not familiar with UI Automation using Selenium tests, [click here](https://almvm.azurewebsites.net/labs/vsts/selenium/) to get started.

 ## Pre-requisites

-1. **Microsoft Azure Account:** You need a valid and active azure account for the labs
+1. **Microsoft Azure Account:** You need a valid and active azure account for the lab.

 2. You need a **Visual Studio Team Services Account** and <a href="https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate">Personal Access Token</a>

 ## Setting up the Environment

-1. Click **Deploy To Azure** to provision the  Windows Server 2016 VM with SQL Express 2017 and browsers (Chrome and FireFox).
+1. Click **Deploy To Azure** to provision a Windows Server 2016 virtual machine along with SQL Express 2017 and browsers - Chrome and FireFox.

    <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FVSTS-DevOps-Labs%2Fselenium%2Fselenium%2Farm%2520template%2Fazure.deploy.json"><img src="http://azuredeploy.net/deploybutton.png"></a>

 ## Setting up the VSTS project

- 1. Use <a href="http://vstsdemobuildertest.azurewebsites.net/" target="_blank">VSTS Demo Data Generator</a> to provision a project on your VSTS account.
+ 1. Use <a href="http://vstsdemobuildertest.azurewebsites.net/" target="_blank">VSTS Demo Data Generator</a> to provision the project on your VSTS account.

     <img src="images/VSTSDemogenerator.png">

-2. Once the project is provisioned, select the URL to navigate to the project.
+2. Once the project is provisioned, click the URL to navigate to the project.

    <img src="images/VSTSDemogenerator2.png">